rom-rb/rom-rb.org/source/doc-pages/tutorials/rails/task-mapper.md

 * We don't have an object that exposes database query DSL, because we don't need it
 * We don't have an object that can serialize itself, because we don't need it

-In the next part we will see how to change the data and deal with params and validations.
+In the [next part](/tutorials/rails/managing-tasks) we will see how to implement create and update actions.